reincas/YALIP/README.md

 ## Class `Levels`

-This class is the interface to lanthanide states in intermediate coupling, their energy levels and radiative transitions.
+This class is the interface to lanthanide states in intermediate coupling as well as their energy levels and radiative transitions.

 ```
 from yall import Cauchy, Coupling, Levels